mielliott/biodiversity-llms/tdwg2023/v1/readme.md

 # ./batch.sh processed/$IN.tsv $T1_CHUNK $T1_CHUNK_SIZE \

 IN=$T1_2
-QA_ARGS="--max-tokens 1 --timeout 10 --num-responses 10 --combine_responses"
+QA_ARGS="--max-tokens 1 --timeout 10 --num-responses 10 --combine-responses"

 QEND=" Only respond yes or no."
 Q1="Can species {3} {4} be found in {7}, {6}, {5}?$QEND"